-These changes also go to USDA for review, comment and approval.
+These changes also go to the USDA for review, comment and approval.

-We also spent a considerable amount of time reviewing the system with FSIS, to ensure they meet their guidelines.
-The goal is to create consistency in meat nomenclature across all stores and brands, whether labeled in-store or at a case ready facility.
+We also spent a considerable amount of time reviewing the system with FSIS to ensure it meets their guidelines.
+The goal is to create consistency in meat nomenclature across all stores and brands, whether labeled in-store or at a case-ready facility.

 Tell me more about the eye-tracking technology used in the consumer research.